robinpokorny/hyperapp/README.md

 * **Stateless components**: Build complex user interfaces from micro-components.
 Stateless components are framework agnostic, reusabl and easier to debug.
 * **Batteries-included**: Out of the box, HyperApp has Elm-like state management, a virtual DOM engine and a router; it still weighs `1kb` and has no dependencies.

-HyperApp is not opinionated about your stack either; we're compatible with all bundlers and work well with [Hyperx] or [JSX].
+We're not opinionated about your stack either; HyperApp is compatible with all bundlers and works well with [Hyperx] or [JSX].

 [Get started with HyperApp](https://github.com/hyperapp/hyperapp/wiki).